snico432/injection-tracker/report/report.md

 | mAP@50 | 0.909 | 0.812 |
 | mAP@50-95 | 0.443 | 0.312 |

-#### Comparison of the performance metrics for the first and second models.
+#### Comparison to the First Model

-From the metrics, it is evident that this model is much more robust than the first model, and is able to segment the navel in a wider variety of conditions.
-This was confirmed by testing the model on a webcam feed, where the second model was able to segment the navel when it was compressed, while the first model was unable to do so.
-It also seemed to exhibit less false positives, which is supported by the higher precision metrics for both box and mask compared to the first model.
-In the table below, we can clearly see the improvement in performance across all metrics.
+The expanded dataset produced a model that is substantially more robust and capable of accurate segmentation under a wider variety of conditions.
+Testing on a live webcam feed confirmed that the second model correctly segmented the navel even when the abdomen was compressed, whereas the first model failed to do so.
+False positives were also greatly reduced, consistent with the higher precision observed in both box and mask metrics.

 | Metric | Box (First Model) | Box (Second Model) | Mask (First Model) | Mask (Second Model) |
 |:--|--:|--:|--:|--:|